OmriKaduri/networks-explained/README.md

 ### Data link layer interfaces
 1. MAKEUPANAME - Break the packet from the network layer to `data frames` and transmit them using the physical layer.
+2. MAKEUPANAME - Recieve packets from sender (at order, with error detection & flow control options).

+Should maintain the order of packets sent from the sender's network layer to the reciever's network layer.

 ### Network layer
 1. MAKEUPANAME - Controls the routing of packets from source to destination